-The laws around sexual penetration without consent are constantly changing so it is important that you are up to date when you are looking for rape lawyers in Melbourne.
+The laws around sexual penetration without consent are constantly changing so it is important that you are up to date when you are looking for rape lawyers.
 A common example used to show the changing of this field is the Crimes Act of 1991 for Victoria stated that a woman could not be guilty of the sexual penetration of another person.
 Since then this is no longer the case due to how our understandings of these situations has grown.

 Familiarise yourself with the statutory provisions